boaed/MAM-Method-for-Eigenvector-Recovery/README.md

 # MAM-_for_eigenvectors
-This repository will contain all the files needed to run the experiments in the MAM paper
+This repository contain all the files needed to run the experiments in the MAM paper